sourcegraph/about/handbook/marketing/content/blog_hackathon.md

 Our blog is one of the most important channels for reaching people who don't know about Sourcegraph, and establishing us as a trusted, respected developer brand.

 A third of our new business comes from website traffic, and we see the highest traffic coming from technical, developer-focused blog posts.
 When we announced [why we're indexing the OSS universe](https://about.sourcegraph.com/blog/why-index-the-oss-universe/) we had a nearly 1,700% increase in traffic to the blog.
-Views of [this technical post](https://about.sourcegraph.com/blog/zoekt-memory-optimizations-for-sourcegraph-cloud/), which made the top 5 on Hacker News, account for nearly 60% of that traffic increase (with 4,166 unique views).
+Views of [A 5x reduction in RAM usage with Zoekt memory optimizations](https://about.sourcegraph.com/blog/zoekt-memory-optimizations-for-sourcegraph-cloud/), which made the top 5 on Hacker News, account for nearly 60% of that traffic increase (with 4,166 unique views).

 Our other top-performing blog post from the past three months is [How not to break a search engine or: What I learned about unglamorous engineering](https://about.sourcegraph.com/blog/how-not-to-break-a-search-engine-unglamorous-engineering/) (3,800 unique views).